Essay Prep & Research

 PAST ESSAY CONTEST WINNERS

-Now that you’ve begun your research, picked your topic and know what the requirements are - you can look over these select winners from recent years to see how they wrote their essays, and get an idea of what judges are looking for (all in PDF).
-These essays do not follow the current formatting requirements, please make sure to review formatting rules for your essay!
+Now that you’ve begun your research, picked your topic and know what the requirements are - you can look over the winners from last year to see how they wrote their essays, and get an idea of what judges are looking for (in PDF).